A gas-surface interaction algorithm for discrete velocity methods in predicting rarefied and multi-scale flows: For Maxwell boundary model: Numerical results and discussions

-The unstructured physical mesh and velocity mesh used for the numerical experiments consist of 8055 and 3186 cells, as depicted in Figs. \ref{fig27a} and \ref{fig27b}, respectively.
-To investigate the effect of the GSI model on the simulation results in this example, the accommodation coefficient was given only two values of 1 and 0.8 (this value corresponds to literature prescriptions for a nitrogen flow over a steel plate at temperature $T_w$ = 300 K \cite{rader2005measurements,trott2011experimental,schouler2020survey}).
-Figs. \ref{fig28} and \ref{fig29} show the simulated pressure and heat flux distribution on the lower surface of the flat plate at 0 and 10 degrees of attack angle, respectively.
-The results obtained by both the DSMC and the proposed method with $\sigma$=0.8 at an attack angle of 0 degrees are more consistent with the experimental results than those at $\sigma$=1, and the simulation results of the proposed method agree with the experimental results more favorably than the DSMC results.
-However, for the attack angle of 10 degrees, a different phenomenon can be observed.
-Although the results of the proposed method at $\sigma$=0.8 are closer to the experimental values than those at $\sigma$=1, the DSMC results for the pressure distribution are in better agreement with the experimental values.
-Meanwhile, the results of the proposed method more closely match the experimental values for the heat flux distribution under $\sigma$=1 at the leading edge of the plate than those under $\sigma$=0.8.
-Overall, these numerical experiment results show that the GSI model with an adjustable adaption factor should be used because it is more reasonable and obtains results closer to the experimental values than the results at $\sigma$=1.
+Figs. \ref{fig28} and \ref{fig29} illustrate the simulated pressure and heat transfer coefficients on the lower surface of the flat plate at AOA 0 and 10 degrees, respectively.
+Notably, the results obtained by both the DSMC method and the proposed method with $\sigma$ = 0.8 at AOA 0 degrees exhibit a closer agreement with the experimental results compared to those obtained at $\sigma$ = 1.
+Moreover, the simulation results of the proposed method align more favorably with the experimental data than the DSMC results.
+However, for the AOA 10 degrees, a different phenomenon can be observed.
+Although the results of the proposed method at $\sigma$ = 0.8 are closer to the experimental values than those at $\sigma$ = 1, the DSMC results for the pressure coefficient are in better agreement with the experimental values.
+Meanwhile, the results of the proposed method more closely match the experimental values for the heat transfer coefficient under $\sigma$ = 1 at the leading edge of the plate than those under $\sigma$ = 0.8.
+Overall, these numerical experiment results show that the GSI model with an adjustable adaption factor should be used because it is more reasonable and obtains results closer to the experimental values than the results at $\sigma$ = 1.
+However, for an AOA of 10 degrees, a different phenomenon becomes evident.
+While the results of the proposed method at $\sigma$ = 0.8 are closer to the experimental values than those at $\sigma$ = 1, the DSMC results for the pressure coefficient show better agreement with the experimental values.
+Meanwhile, the results of the proposed method more closely align with the experimental values for the heat transfer coefficient under $\sigma$ = 1 at the leading edge of the plate than those under $\sigma$ = 0.8.
+Overall, these numerical experiment results indicate that the GSI model with an adjustable adaption factor should be employed, as it proves to be more reasonable and yields results closer to the experimental values than those obtained at $\sigma$ = 1.